kblomqvist/yasha/README.md

 ### Classes

-In addition to filters and tests, [Jinja extension classes](http://jinja.pocoo.org/docs/dev/extensions/#module-jinja2.ext) are also supported.
-All classes derived from `jinja2.ext.Extension` are loaded and available within the template.
+All classes derived from `jinja2.ext.Extension` are considered as Jinja extensions and will be added to the environment used to render the template.

 ### Parsers